rd2l/rules/Rules.md

 3. Participants may sign up as players or captains.
 Division admins may impose requirements for participants signing up as captains, such as a rank floor requirement or requiring them to have played in previous RD2L seasons.
 4. Participants may play in both divisions.
 5. Participants must sign up with their main account.
 	1. Participants must publicly display their match data for the duration of the season.
-Private match data will result in the removal of the participant’s sign up.
+Private match data on sign-up will result in the removal of the participant’s sign up.
+Hiding match data during the season will result in a punishment at the discretion of the division admins.
 	2. This account may not be used by any other player.
 	3. Participants must alert the admins if the rank on this account does not accurately reflect their skill level, in which case the admins may adjust this rank for league balancing purposes.
 	4. Participants must alert the admins to any alternate accounts they own, especially if they actively use them.
 Failure to do so may lead to removal from the league.